-A fundamental principle behind the course is the belief that good journalism, produced by reflective, critical practitioners, is crucial in a democracy.
+Good journalism, produced by reflective, critical practitioners, is crucial to the development and maintenance of democracy.
 The programme seeks to produce journalists who are multi-skilled and critically aware, and have a good understanding of the role of journalism in society.
+Graduates from the course now work in media organisations in Ireland and abroad, as well as in social-media companies and in other employments where good communicators are valued (see below).

 The course is offered on the following basis: